PennyLaneAI/pennylane/doc/development/autograph.rst

     d:f64[] = integer_pow[y=2] c
   in (d,) }

-Here, the for loop is evaluated at compile time, rather than runtime.
-Notice the multiple tracers that have been printed out during program capture --- one for each loop --- as well as the unrolling of the loop in the resulting plxpr.
+Here, the loop is evaluated at compile time, rather than runtime.
+Notice the multiple tracers that have been printed out during program capture—one for each loop—as well as the unrolling of the loop in the resulting plxpr.

-With AutoGraph, we instead get a single print of the tracers, and compile with a for loop that can be evaluated at runtime:
+With AutoGraph, we instead get a single print of the tracers, and compile with a ``for`` loop that can be evaluated at runtime:

 >>> plxpr = make_plxpr(f, autograph=True)(0.0)